ContainerSSH/containerssh.github.io/docs/usecases/debugging.md

 ## How ContainerSSH helps

-1. Dynamically allow users access based on automation from your ticketing system.
+1. Dynamically allow users access based on automation from your ticketing system or web interface.
 2. Audit log every SSH command and file uploads accurately.
-3. Create narrowly-scoped containers that only have read only access.
+3. Create narrowly-scoped containers with read only access.
 4. No PAM modifications needed, no access to the host operating system.

 ## How to build it

-The goal is that developers request access by ticket, and if approved, get time-limited access to the production environment.
-In our case we will configure ContainerSSH to authenticate against [OpenPolicyAgent](https://www.openpolicyagent.org/) or your [custom authentication server](../reference/auth.md).
+The goal is that developers get time-limited access to the production environment.
+In our case, we will configure ContainerSSH to authenticate against [OpenPolicyAgent](https://www.openpolicyagent.org/) or your [custom authentication server](../reference/auth.md).

 First, [install ContainerSSH with a base setup](../reference/installation.md).
 Configure the backend to [Docker](../reference/docker.md) or [Kubernetes](../reference/kubernetes.md) as desired.
 Please read the "Securing Docker" or "Securing Kubernetes" sections for your environment.

-When a developer requests access via a ticket, use the automation in your ticketing system to create a user entry in the OPA JSON file, or a database for the current access.
+When a developer requests access via a ticket or web interface, use automation to create a user entry in the OPA JSON file, or a database for the current access.
 (You can use [external data](https://www.openpolicyagent.org/docs/latest/external-data/) with OPA to use an external database.)
 Now, [configure ContainerSSH](../reference/auth.md) to send authentication requests to your OPA instance or custom server.

 Now, make sure that the container image contains all the debugging tools you need for your system, such as a database client.
 See [the image creation reference manual for details](../reference/image.md).